hightechu/hightechu-2019-academy-cohort-2-giftme/img/README.md

 # IMG Folder :blossom:

-Add all you images in this folder :squirrel:
+Add all your images in this folder :squirrel: